 The Learning Development Unit (LDU) provides undergraduate students with academic skills in order to support students to achieve academic success.
 This involves providing workshops on time management, exam-taking, note-taking, reading skills and many more.
 Advertisements will be placed on uLink and on our Facebook page throughout the year.
 The LDU strives to contribute to the reduction of student dropout and to improve the pass rate and degree throughput rate.

-If logged in on Blackboard:
+If logged in on Moodle:

 Go to Institution Page